pqwy/notty/README.md

 [interface]: https://github.com/pqwy/notty/blob/master/src/notty.mli
 [vty]: https://hackage.haskell.org/package/vty

-## Why?
+## What?

 - _Notty?_

   Terminals are tedious to program for.
 Notty tries to abstract the tedium away, leaving you with a more pleasant programming surface that's quite unlike a TTY.
   Hence, _No-TTY_.

+- A new kind of Rust terminal?

+  This Notty has no connection to any other body of code named Notty.

-- Why make yet another terminal library?
+- Why make yet another terminal output library?

   Because:
   * It allows one to *describe* what should be seen, as opposed to *commanding*